curl/curl/tests/runtests.md

 to run, like `FTPS`.
 The keywords are strings used in the individual tests.

 You can also specify keywords with a leading exclamation point and the keyword or phrase, like "!HTTP NTLM auth" to run all tests **except** those using this keyword.
-Remember that the exclamation marks and spaces will need to be quoted somehow when entered at many command shells.
+Remember that the exclamation marks and spaces need to be quoted somehow when entered at many command shells.

 Prefix a keyword with a tilde (~) to still run it, but ignore the results.

 # OUTPUT

-When running without `-s` (short output), for instance when running runtests.pl directly rather than via make, each test will emits a pair of lines like this:
+When running without `-s` (short output), for instance when running runtests.pl directly rather than via make, each test emits a pair of lines like this:

     Test 0045...[simple HTTP Location: without protocol in initial URL] --pd---e-v- OK (45  out of 1427, remaining: 16:08, took 6.188s, duration: 00:31)